JuliaLang/julia/doc/stdlib/base.rst

    Get the previous valid string index before ``i``.
 Returns ``0`` at the beginning of the string.

-.. function:: thisind(str, i)

-   Adjust ``i`` downwards until it reaches a valid index for the given string.

 .. function:: randstring(len)

    Create a random ASCII string of length ``len``, consisting of upper- and lower-case letters and the digits 0-9